The following TMT practice note provides comprehensive and up to date legal information covering:

 Viral marketing and refer-a-friend

 Other legislation relevant to direct marketing

-In relation to the data protection aspects of direct marketing, this Practice Note is based on the law under the General Data Protection Regulation (GDPR) which became directly applicable on 25 May 2018.
+In relation to the data protection aspects of direct marketing, this Practice Note is based on the law under the UK General Data Protection Regulation (UK GDPR) regime which became applicable on 31 December 2020.